 Disclosure of Financial Relationships and Resolution of Conflicts of Interest for Continuing Medical Education (CME) Activities Policy

 clinical practice.
 ICAAP’s CME program aims to provide relevant education for pediatric care providers to develop, maintain, and improve the necessary competencies, skills, and professional performance needed to provide high quality care for children.
 ICAAP establishes forums for the dissemination of information on current issues facing the specialty as a means for transmitting research and scholarly findings that affect the practice of pediatrics.
 ICAAP seeks to provide quality education that is relevant, accessible, and effective in addressing gaps in learning related to pediatric practice.

-In accordance with these standards, the following decisions will be made free of the control of a commercial interest: identification of CME needs, determination of educational objectives, selection and presentation of content, selection of all persons and organizations that will be in a position to control the content, selection of educational methods, and evaluation of the CME activity (ACCME Standard 1.1).
+In accordance with these standards, the following decisions will be made free of the control of an ineligible company: identification of CME needs, determination of educational objectives, development of content, selection and presentation of content, selection of all persons and organizations that will be in a position to control content, selection of educational methods, and evaluation of the CME activity.
+(ACCME Standard 1: Ensure Content is Valid)

-The purpose of this policy and its associated procedures is to ensure all potential conflicts of interest are identified and mechanisms to resolve them prior to the CME activity are implemented in ways that are consistent with the public good.
+The purpose of this policy and its associated procedures is to ensure all potential conflicts of interest are identified and mechanisms to mitigate them prior to the CME activity are implemented in ways that are consistent with the public good.

-Any planning committee member, faculty, author, or his/her spouse/partner that has a relevant financial relationship with a commercial interest and is in a position to influence content of the CME activity is considered to have a conflict of interest.
+Any planning committee member, faculty, author, content reviewer, or anyone in control of content that has a financial relationship with an ineligible company and is in a position to influence content of the CME activity is considered to have a conflict of interest.
 In addition, it is expected that the content or format of all ICAAP CME activities must promote improvements or quality and not a specific proprietary business interest of a commercial interest.
-Disclosure information and questions regarding bias are included on ICAAP’s CME evaluation form as a way to monitor and prevent bias.
-It is required that the ICAAP evaluation form be used in addition to any other evaluation tool the planning committees developing the CME activities may wish to use.
+Disclosure information and questions regarding bias are included on ICAAP’s CME activity evaluation form to monitor and prevent bias.
+It is required that the ICAAP evaluation template be used in addition to any other evaluation tool the planning committees developing the CME activities may wish to use.

 Individuals are required to disclose the following information:

-Educational materials that are part of a CME activity such as slides, abstracts, and handouts cannot contain any advertising, trade names without generic names (but listing of trade names from several companies is permissible), or product-group advertising (ACCME Standard 4.3).
-Any individual refusing to comply with the AAP Policy on Disclosure of Financial Relationships and Resolution of Conflicts of Interest for AAP CME Activities and/or not disclosing relevant financial relationships on a timely basis (defined by the Committee on CME as the initial invitation and two reminders) will not participate in, have control of, or responsibility for, the development, management, presentation, or evaluation of ICAAP CME activities.
+Educational materials that are part of a CME activity such as slides, abstracts, and handouts cannot contain any advertising, trade names without generic names (but listing of trade names from several companies is permissible), or product-group advertising (ACCME Standard 4: Manage Commercial Support Appropriately).
+Any individual refusing to comply with the ICAAP Policy on Disclosure of Financial Relationships and Mitigation of Conflicts of Interest for CME Activities and/or not disclosing relevant financial relationships on a timely basis (defined as the initial invitation and two reminders) will not participate in, have control of, or responsibility for, the development, management, presentation, or evaluation of ICAAP CME activities.

 ICAAP Disclosure of Financial Relationships and Resolution of Conflicts of Interest for CME Activities Policy Adapted from AAP COI Policy 1/12/16 Updated 2/22/2016 Updated 12/21/2021